bnorthan/inf-428-data-analytics-online/Module5/Terminology.md

   * Apply to unknown (new) examples

 ## REGRESSION
 * Prediction of a numerical value
+* In this case the goal is to learn how to predict numeric outcomes.
+    * For example predicting whether or not an individual will develop diabetes is a classification problem.
+    * predicting the value of their blood sugar is a regression problem.
 * Linear regression
   * y: a output
   * x: one or more inputs